Federal Parent Loans (PLUS)

 Eligibility for a Direct PLUS loan is determined by a credit check.
 Parents determined to have adverse credit will not be approved.
 Parents who are denied a PLUS loan may apply with a qualified endorser.
 An endorser is someone who agrees to repay the loan if you do not repay it.

-If the student’s parents are divorced, both the custodial parent and the noncustodial parent are eligible to borrow from the PLUS loan program, provided that the combined amounts borrowed do not exceed the cost of attendance.
+If the student’s parents are divorced, both the custodial parent and the noncustodial parent are eligible to borrow from the PLUS loan program, provided the combined amounts borrowed do not exceed the cost of attendance.
 A step-parent who has not adopted the student can only borrow from the PLUS loan program for as long as s/he is married to the custodial parent.
 A step-parent who is married to the dependent student’s non-custodial parent is not eligible to borrow from the PLUS loan program.
 Legal guardians are not eligible to borrow from the PLUS loan program.

 PLUS loans in the Direct Loan program have a fixed interest rate of 7.21%.
 The interest rate is not subsidized while the student is in school.

 Repayment begins within 60 days after disbursement.
 Parent PLUS loan borrowers may choose to have repayment deferred (postponed) while the student, for whom the parent borrowed, is enrolled at least half-time and for an additional six months after that student is no longer enrolled at least half-time.
 Interest that accrues during these periods will be capitalized if not paid by the borrower.
 The repayment term is up to 10 years.
 Unless requested, there is no six month grace period.
 Payments can be deferred if the parent is in school themselves.
 Please note, since the interest rate is not subsidized, it will continue to accrue and will be capitalized when the loan enters repayment.